lilgallon/lilgallon/README.md

 I'm a senior student specialized in Software Engineering at the <img src="https://image.flaticon.com/icons/svg/197/197560.svg" width="13"/> University of Bordeaux.
 Also studied at the <img src="https://image.flaticon.com/icons/svg/197/197484.svg" width="13"/> University of California, Santa Cruz.
 Currently in intership at @4SH.

 **I recently changed my github ID from N3ROO to lilgallon.
-If you see issues related to this, send me a message!
-The version checkers of my mods should still work since I made an other Github account with my old ID (the account forked all my mods' repositories).**
+If you see issues related to this, send me a message. :) The version checkers of my mods should still work since I made an other Github account with my old ID (the account forked all my mods' repositories).**

 <h3> Skills </h3>